Lumia 920 business phone.

 Leverage Nokia Lumia 920

 One of the most compelling arguments in favour of Windows Phone 8 for business users is that the smartphone operating system makes it easy to squeeze more from existing investments in Microsoft software.
-The Lumia 920 comes with a built-in version of Microsoft Office.
+Like the earlier Lumia 800, the Lumia 920 comes with a built-in version of Microsoft Office.

 For companies using Office this means documents and templates can move seamlessly from phone to desktop with few surprises along the way.
 There’s no need to relearn or otherwise disrupt processes and practices.
 Everything is familiar – that’s not always a good thing, not everyone loves Microsoft Office – but it reduces risk.
 Exchange, Sharepoint and Linc are also supported out of the box.